markjoshwel/tomlantic/README.md

 ### def tomlantic.ModelBoundTOML.model_dump_toml()

-method that dumps the model as a style-preserved `tomlkit.toml_document.TOMLDocument`
+method that dumps the model as a style-preserved `tomlkit.TOMLDocument`

 - signature: